esin/telegram_online/README.md

 For running: `./run_docker.sh`

-Firstly you should enter info regarding your account (Madeline)
+Firstly you should enter info regarding your account

 Second run `./run_docker.sh` will run in background